alacrity-ai/rpg-mmo/LORE.md

 ### World Name and Regions

+### Working Game Title: Mysteries of Aldera (MOA)

-**World Name**: **Aldara** **Regions**:
+**World Name**: **Aldera** **Regions**:

 1. **The Southlands**: Includes Eldergrove, Tilford, and Harborview.
 Known for its fertile lands and thriving trade.
 2. **The Midlands**: Contains Blackwood Village and Greenhaven.
 A region of mixed terrains and rich history.
 3. **The Coldlands**: Comprising Frostholm and Glacier's Edge Encampment.
 A harsh, frigid environment.
 4. **The Northern Wastes**: Home to Eagle's Hollow and the Citadel.
 A desolate and dangerous land.

-### History of Aldara
+### History of Aldera

 #### The Ancient Times (Prehistoric Era)

-In the distant past, Aldara was a land of untamed wilderness and primal forces.
+In the distant past, Aldera was a land of untamed wilderness and primal forces.
 Little is known about this era, as written history was virtually non-existent.
 The world was dominated by vast forests, towering mountains, and sprawling deserts.
 The Southlands were a dense jungle, the Midlands a combination of grasslands and highlands, and the Coldlands a perpetually frozen wasteland.
 Nomadic tribes roamed the land, worshipping nature spirits and ancient deities.

 #### The Age of Harmony (The Modern Era)

-Over a thousand years ago, the world of Aldara entered a period of relative stability and prosperity, known as the Age of Harmony.
+Over a thousand years ago, the world of Aldera entered a period of relative stability and prosperity, known as the Age of Harmony.
 Kingdoms and cities began to form, trade routes were established, and cultures flourished.
 This era saw the rise of prominent towns and cities, including Eldergrove, Tilford, Frostholm, and Eagle's Hollow.

 ##### Key Historical Figures: